-Trinity maintains strong ties with Bexley Hall Episcopal Seminary, the Methodist Theological Seminary in Ohio, and Pontifical College Josephinum, providing students with multiple opportunities to learn from other faith traditions.
+Trinity maintains strong ties with Bexley Seabury Episcopal Seminary, the Methodist Theological Seminary in Ohio, and Pontifical College Josephinum, providing students with multiple opportunities to learn from other faith traditions.
 Trinity and MTSO, located 30 miles to the north in Delaware, Ohio, provide students the opportunity to cross-register for courses and also offer a joint Doctor of Ministry degree.

 Living into Called to Common Mission